Parvv04/gmail-meeting-alarm/README.md

 - 🔔 Automatic meeting detection from Gmail notifications
 - 🔒 Secure OAuth 2.0 authentication
 - 🧩 Easy setup with Google API
-- 💻 Cross-platform support (Windows, macOS, Linux)
+- 💻 Cross-platform desktop app (Windows, macOS, Linux) using Electron + FastAPI
+- 📨 Sender filtering (allows only mail IDs that have been input)
+- 🖥️ Desktop notifications (native)
+- 🕑 Customizable scan and alert intervals
+- ✅ Click detected meetings to open the original email in Gmail (opens in your default browser)

 ---

 # Prerequisites 📋

 - Python 3.8+
+- Node.js & npm (for Electron)
 - Google account
+- At least one web browser installed (required for opening Gmail links)
 - Active internet connection

 ---